scauligi/refried/budgeting.md

 2020-01-01 custom "fava-extension" "refried.extensions.avail_ext"
 ```

-This will add a new report "AvailExt" to fava.
+This will add a new report "Budget" to fava.
 The `rebudget` plugin is
 required for it to function properly.

 ## Usage

-The AvailExt extension will display all of your Income and Expense accounts, by month.
+The "Budget" extension will display all of your Income and Expense accounts, by month.
 In the style of YNAB, each account has three columns: "Budgeted", "Spent", and "Available".

 Normal transactions will show up under the "Spent" columns of their respective Expense accounts.